chrisman/meanest-tea/doc/specs.md

 * User can see a Table with column for image, and tea information
 * User can Search by name
 * User can Search by category with drop down list
+* User can sort teas by price: High to low, and Low to high